Urban Data Analytics

 Course objectives

-• Understand what quantitative data analysis entails and how it differs from qualitative data analysis.
+• Understand what quantitative and qualitative data analysis entail and how they differ from each other.

-• Identify situations in which quantitative data analysis provides useful information in an urban context.
+• Identify situations in which quantitative and/or qualitative data analysis provide useful information in an urban context.

-• Understand the basics of regression analysis using the ordinary-least-squares method and apply the knowledge in practice using statistical software.
+• Apply the knowledge in practice using statistical software.

 Course content